top of page

 Recently announced by none other than the Jesus Christ of the gaming industry is "Deadlock", because if you thought anything other than yet another competitive shooter in the style of Overwatch/Valorant/CSGO would be nice, then you are out of your gourd.

-Before then, it was quietly being pushed to the masses via a playtesting initiative, because Valve was so traumatized by their Artifact reveal (and paradoxically, they then threw a hissy fit at anyone who talked about it, but that's neither here nor there)
+Before then, it was quietly being pushed to the masses via a playtesting initiative, because Valve was so traumatized by their Artifact reveal. (and paradoxically, they then threw a hissy fit at anyone who talked about it, but that's neither here nor there)

 Now it's here.
 I’ll admit, when I first saw the leaks, not many things in life could make me say “I couldn't be any more disinterested in this” with such aggression.
 Even worse, it takes a very special skill to make me do that at first glance, but Valve of all people have somehow managed to get that reaction out of me.